On June 16th, 17th, and 18th, 2021, Axel Honneth held the Benjamin Lectures on “The Working Sovereign: A Democratic Theory of the Division of Labor”.

 This blind spot of democratic theory precedes its object and yet penetrates it down to its finest capillaries: a social division of labor that arose on the basis of modern capitalism and assigns each member of society a place in the structure of social reproduction, determining his or her scope of influence and options for participation in the process of democratic decision-making.
 The task of the Benjamin Lectures is to investigate the connection between democracy and the social division of labor.
 We will examine (I) which normative connection exists between the goal of civic participation in democratic decision-making and social labor, (II) what is the actual distribution of social labor today, and finally, (III) what possibilities seem feasible today for eliminating existing disadvantages.

-The lectures are held in Berlin at the open-air cinema Hasenheide.
+The lectures took place in Berlin at the open-air cinema Hasenheide.

 Friday, June 18th, 2021